Leptin resistance is a critical yet often overlooked factor contributing to obesity and weight management struggles.

 Causes and Symptoms of Leptin Resistance

-Several factors can contribute to leptin resistance, including:
+Several factors contribute to leptin resistance, each playing a significant role in disrupting this vital process.

 How Leptin Resistance Affects Weight Loss